Cambridge-ICCS/cambridge-iccs.github.io/summerschool24-logistics.md

 **_Thursday Evening Dinner_**

 Thursday evening we will be at Madingley Hall which is just outside the city.
 Transport will be provided, leaving the CMS at 17.15 with a later bus at 17.45.
 Please be ready to depart at 17.10 and 17.40.
+The bus will pick up from [this part of Wilberforce Road](https://maps.app.goo.gl/YrLejVjEDxdYhpYU8).
 Return transport will depart Madingley Hall at 22.00.

 # Cross-VESRI Convening Locations